 - Help members understand the relationship between body, mind and spirit

 - Teach classes on how to maintain good health

 - Develop support groups within the church

 For resources, information and support to help your local church establish and continue its own Faith Community Nurse Program, please contact Marcia Flom, Elim Care’s Faith Community Nurse Coordinator at (952)259-4461 or firstname.lastname@example.org.

 See what Faith Community Nursing can mean for your church.

 Faith Community Nursing Advisory Board

 The Elim Care Faith Community Nurse Advisory Board is an active, hands-on partner of the Elim Care Faith Community Nurse Program (FCN).
 Their mission is to actively encourage, support and develop Faith Community Nursing by planning educational seminars, providing prayer support and program direction.

-This team of Faith Community Nurses is excited about promoting FCN in churches.
-The Faith Community Nurse Advisory Board includes the following members: Ginny McMillan, New Hope EFC; Mary Van Der Werf, Elim Care FCN Coordinator & Brooklyn Park EFC; Dee Huanca, First Free, Minneapolis; Arvilla Felten, Lakewood EFC; Baxter; Shelly Rock, Co-coordinator St. Croix Valley Parish Nurse Program; Kimberley Meyer, RN, EdD, Bethel University; Jim Struve, MD, Trinity Lutheran, Minnehaha Falls, Mary Martin, Oxlip EFC and Mary Van Der Werf, RN, Brooklyn Park EFC.
+The network of Faith Community Nurses is excited about promoting FCN in churches.
+The Faith Community Nurse Advisory Board includes the following members: Ginny McMillan, New Hope EFC; Marcia Flom, Elim Care FCN Coordinator & Valley Free in Chaska; Dee Huanca, First Free, Minneapolis; Arvilla Felten, Lakewood EFC; Baxter; Shelly Rock, Co-coordinator St. Croix Valley Parish Nurse Program; Kimberley Meyer, RN, EdD, Bethel University; Jim Struve, MD, Trinity Lutheran, Minnehaha Falls, Mary Martin, Oxlip EFC and Mary Van Der Werf, RN, Brooklyn Park EFC.